 First and foremost, see the Space Needle.
 You can do this from the ground totally for free and get some pretty sweet photos of it from the grounds of the surrounding Seattle Center.

 However, the experience is really all about going up the Space Needle.
-While a trip up used to be pretty much going up, looking out the window, wandering around, maybe grabbing a snack, and going back down, the renovation has upped the ante.
+While a trip up used to be pretty much going up, looking out the window, wandering around, maybe grab a snack, and going back down, the renovation has upped the ante.
 There are now two levels to explore.
 On the lower level, you can step onto the Loupe – a rotating glass floor (because it wasn’t enough to just have a glass floor).
 Watch Seattle Center go by just under your feet and enjoy a little dose of vertigo.
 On the upper level, floor-to-ceiling glass offers wide-open views of the city, Lake Union, the Puget Sound, all the way out to mountains in the distance.

 How to Visit